Waste management in schools

 Use organic waste for composting and teach students about how it works.
 You can use the compost on the school gardens, saving on the cost of fertiliser and other chemicals.
 You could set up worm farms, which can be used to teach parts of the curriculum.

 Search online for tips about composting.
-If composting is not possible:
+If composting isn't possible:

 - ask students and teachers to take organic waste home